According to a report by the Ellen Macarthur Foundation,“by 2050 there will be more plastic in the ocean than fish.”

 Why did you reach out to ARTD to develop your survey?

-Take 3 approached ARTD to ensure our survey were structured in a statistically valid way.
+Take 3 approached ARTD to ensure our survey was structured in a statistically valid way.
 ARTD massaged the questions we proposed into a more functional and engaging experience by ARTD, giving this survey functionality that Take 3 could only otherwise dream about.

 ARTD also helped us implement the survey and report on its findings.